 Giving thanks lifts our eyes from focusing on our circumstances by reminding us of all God has done for us in Christ.
-When coupled with genuine prayer, it leads to experiencing the world-transcending peace of God (Philippians 4:6-7).
+When coupled with genuine prayer, it leads to experiencing the peace of God “which surpasses all understanding” (Philippians 4:6-7).

 Famed Bible commentator Matthew Henry provides a perfect example of how thanksgiving leads to joy as he reflected on having his wallet stolen:

 1) I am thankful that he never robbed me before.

 2) I am thankful that although he took my wallet, he did not take my life.

 3) Although he took all I had, it was not much.